jraymondt/portfolio/action-plan.md

 # conversion rights

-## Collecting workspace information# Migrating HTML Portfolio to PHP Website
+## Migrating HTML Portfolio to PHP Website

 To migrate your HTML portfolio to a PHP website, you'll need to: